Induction treatment for childhood acute lymphoblastic leukaemia (ALL)

 Steroids is another drug that your child might have into their spine.

-You have intrathecal chemotherapy or steroids in the same way you have a lumbar puncture.
+Your child has intrathecal chemotherapy or steroids in the same way they have a lumbar puncture.

 Steroids